PiranitaGomez/HRStreamer/README.md

 # How to use?

-### Step 1: Pair up Watch and Phone
+### Step 1: Pair up watch and phone
 - Pair the Google Pixel Watch with the Android smartphone via the Google Wear OS app.
-- Download and install the [HRStreamer app](https://drive.google.com/file/d/18phEL28fOJgKn4YLVbLwj6y7kFIfTDbR/view?usp=sharing) on both the Android smartphone and the Pixel Watch.

-*Note*: The Wear Data Layer API is the only communication method supported between the Pixel Watch and Android phone.
+*Note*: The Wear Data Layer API is the only supported BLE-based communication method between the Pixel Watch and Android phone.
+If communication needs to be established via Wi-Fi instead of BLE, a different implementation would be required.
 For more details, see [DataLayer API documentation](https://developer.android.com/training/wearables/data/overview).

 ### Step 2: Install HRStreamer Apps
-- Install the HRStreamer Wear app on the Pixel Watch.
+- Download and install the [HRStreamer app](https://drive.google.com/file/d/18phEL28fOJgKn4YLVbLwj6y7kFIfTDbR/view?usp=sharing) on both the Android smartphone and the Pixel Watch.

-- Install the HRStreamer Android app on the Android smartphone.
+*Note*: Simply open the APK on the Android smartphone and follow the installation steps.
+The Wear OS companion app will be automatically installed on the paired Pixel Watch.
+You may need to manually grant permission to install third-party APKs on the Android smartphone by adjusting the Settings.

 ### Step 3: Set up Unity Environment
 - Add the LSL4Unity package to your Unity project.
 Instructions can be found [here](https://github.com/labstreaminglayer/LSL4Unity).